MSc Building Surveying

 Why study this course?

-This is one of a suite of MSc conversion programmes that enable graduates from disciplines unrelated to Real Estate and Construction to obtain an RICS/CIOB accredited degree, giving access to professional membership.
+This is one of a suite of MSc conversion programmes designed to enable graduates from disciplines unrelated to Construction and Real Estate to obtain an RICS/CIOB accredited degree, giving access to professional membership.

 Duration: 2 years (standard route)

 An accelerated route is available (18 months): please contact the Course Leader if you are interested in this.

 Application and start dates: Apply by 02 Feb 2015 to start 02 March 2015

 Fees: £950* per module x 8 modules = total course fee of £7,600